 - Does this offer value in my life?

 I’m a firm believer that you have to have some fun even while paying off debt, so consider going on a spending diet, which allows $100 per month for nonessential spending.
-This free program, created by Anna Newell Jones, has helped people keep their spending in check while focusing on paying off debt.
+This can help people keep their spending in check while focusing on paying off debt.

 By capping your nonessential spending at $100, you become more aware of your purchases and free up more money to pay off debt.